isomerpages/ura-lkywcp/pages/special-mentions/2010-melbourne.md

 ---
 title: 2010 Special Mention — Melbourne
 permalink: /melbourne/
+image: /images/special-mentions/melbourne.jpg
+description: Melbourne is recognised for adopting an integrated approach and commitment to strategic planning, leading to a highly liveable and inclusive city.
 ---

 ##### Melbourne is recognised for adopting an integrated approach and commitment to strategic planning, leading to a highly liveable and inclusive city.